Oriol Ripol

-Oriol Ripol (born 6 September 1975, in Catalonia) is a former rugby union player from Barcelona.
+Oriol Ripol (born 6 September 1975) is a former international rugby union player from Spain.

 He previously played for Rotherham, Northampton, Worcester Warriors (whom he left in 2011.) and Sale Sharks, and represented the Barbarians.

+He also rapresented Spain at international level from 1998 to 2002.

 In the 2005–2006 season, Ripol started the final and scored a try as Sale Sharks won their first ever Premiership title.